 Whilst the risk factor around employee handling of data can be reduced, human error is inevitable.
 To avoid this and comprehensively secure your organization, investment in Data Loss Prevention (DLP) tools, content inspection software and document sanitization and redaction are the biggest priorities in preventing data loss and can also be used to demonstrate compliance with GDPR legislation.
 With these technologies, businesses can ensure that critical information isn’t being sent inadvertently or maliciously by staff.
 What’s more, redaction and content inspection only remove the information that breaks policy, offering a flexible approach to efficient business operations.

-- Clearswift SECURITY+: augmenting existing security infrastructure to combat today's information borne threats
+- Clearswift Data Protection+: augmenting existing security infrastructure to combat today's information borne threats

 - Adaptive Data Loss Prevention (A-DLP)